 In purchasing Notes, investors assume the risk that the Issuer may become insolvent or otherwise be unable to make all payments due in respect of the Notes.
 There is a wide range of factors which individually or together could result in the Issuer becoming unable to make all payments due.
 It is not possible to identify all such factors or to determine which factors are most likely to occur, as the Issuer may not be aware of all relevant factors and certain factors which it currently deem not to be material may become material as a result of the occurrence of events outside the Issuer's control.
-The Issuer has identified in this Information Memorandum a number of factors which could materially adversely affect its business and ability to make payments due.
-The following factors may affect the ability of the Issuer to fulfil its obligations under Notes issued under the Programme.
+The Issuer has identified in this Information Memorandum a number of factors may affect the ability of the Issuer to fulfil its obligations under Notes issued under the Programme.
 Most of these factors are contingencies that may or may not occur, and the Issuer is not in a position to express a view on the likelihood that any such contingency will occur.